Elan456/fastquadtree/README.md

 * `attach(id: int, obj: object) -> None`
   Attach or replace an object for an existing id.
 If `track_objects` was false, a map is created on first use.

+* `delete(id: int, xy: tuple[float, float]) -> bool`
+  Delete an item from the quadtree by ID and location.
+Returns `True` if the item was found and deleted, `False` otherwise.
+This allows precise deletion when multiple items exist at the same location.

 * `query(rect: tuple[float, float, float, float], *, as_items: bool = False) -> list[(id, x, y)] | list[Item]`
   Return all points whose coordinates lie inside the rectangle.
 Use `as_items=True` to get `Item` wrappers with lazy `.obj`.